gthvn1/zraysm/README.md

     * It is the example in the *wasmer/include/README.md*

 **2024-06-17**  Gthvn1  <gthvn1@gmail.com>
-  * Add examples of wasmtime C API
+  * Add samples of wasmtime C API
     * don't know if we will use wasmtime or another runtime.

 **2024-06-15**  Gthvn1  <gthvn1@gmail.com>